dcai/.vim/readme.md

 [^1]

+A personalized Neovim setup evolved from a vimrc first crafted in 2008, now migrated and optimized for Neovim as of early 2023.

+### Installation

+Clone this repository into your Neovim configuration directory and create a symlink for compatibility with traditional Vim setups:

 ```sh
 git clone https://github.com/dcai/.vim.git ~/.config/nvim
 ln -s ~/.config/nvim .vim
 # fish shell
 ln -s (which nvim) ~/.local/bin/vim
 ```

+### Notes

 - Extended `vimrc` since 2008[^2].
 - Migrated to [Neovim](https://github.com/neovim/neovim) early 2023.